dimagi/commcare-hq/corehq/apps/userreports/README.md

 expression     | Save the output of an expression. choice_list    | Save multiple columns, one for each of a predefined set of choices

-*Note/todo: there are also other supported formats, but they are just shortcuts around the functionality of these two so they are left out of the current docs.*
+*Note/todo: there are also other supported formats, but they are just shortcuts around the functionality of these ones they are left out of the current docs.*

 #### Boolean indicators